 sixty college credit hours in the field of electronics and three years full-time experience in electronic troubleshooting, repair, maintenance, and design of solid state electronic instruments, including at least one year with micro-computer instruments (at least eight of those credit hours must be in Chemistry).

-Promotion: two years of experience as a Highway Safety Equipment Technician 1, and eight college credit hours in chemistry.
+Promotion: One year of experience as a Highway Safety Equipment Technician 1

 HIGHWAY SAFETY EQUIPMENT TECHNICAL SUPERVISOR